Ankush-Chander/IT227-computer-systems-programming/docs/index.md

-# IT227 - Computer System Engineering | DAIICT
+# IT227 - Computer Systems Programming  | DAIICT

-Welcome to the course on Computer System Engineering.
+Welcome to the course on Computer Systems Programming.

 ---